 Meet our Team

-Cofounder & Board Chair
+Cofounder & Board Secretary

-Program development (through our Advisory Working Group)
+Program development, in collaboration with our Advisory Working Group